vaibhavgupta856/Mouse_and_Cross/README.md

 ## Description

-- In this game you have to click on the moving mouse to increse your points and avoid the moving crosses.
+- In this game you have to click on the moving mouse to increase your points and avoid the moving crosses.